planetscale/activerecord-sql_commenter/README.md

 ## Code of Conduct

-Everyone interacting in the Activerecord::SqlCommenter project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mscoutermarsh/activerecord-sql_commenter/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActiveRecord::SqlCommenter project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mscoutermarsh/activerecord-sql_commenter/blob/main/CODE_OF_CONDUCT.md).